gamedevware/charon-unity3d/src/GameDevWare.Charon.Unity/Packages/com.gamedevware.charon/README.md

 # Introduction

-haron is a versatile plugin tailored for Unity, designed to facilitate data-driven game design by allowing both developers and game designers to efficiently manage static game data, like units, items, missions, quests, and other.
-Charon elevates the experience by offering an editing UI directly in your web browser, enabling the modeling of diverse data structures suited to any game genre.
-It provides a user-friendly interface that requires no special skills for game designers, simplifying the process of data manipulation.
-For programmers, Charon streamlines development workflows by generating code to load game data seamlessly into the game.
+Charon is a Unity plugin designed to address common challenges in game  development, such as inefficient management of static game  data—like skills, items, missions, dialogues, and quests—often handled through error-prone spreadsheets or manual config files.
+It provides a  browser-based editing UI that supports the creation of diverse data structures for any game genre, offering a user-friendly interface for  designers and automated code generation for developers to streamline workflows.
+By replacing traditional data management methods with a  structured in-game database, Charon reduces technical overhead, enabling teams to focus on crafting engaging gameplay experiences.

 # Installation